mbzuai-oryx/ClimateGPT/README.md

 + ClimateGPT is a specialized Language Model (LLM) developed on top of Vicuna framework and fine-tuned specifically for Climate Change and Sustainability topics in both English and Arabic languages.
 + We introduce a vector embedding and datastore framework, which can be utilized during model inference for information retrieval without the need for additional training.
-+ We have generated over 500k interactive conversational-style samples (Question & Answers) based on the [ClimaBench](https://arxiv.org/abs/2301.04253) and [CCMRC Climate Change](https://www.ijcai.org/proceedings/2022/729) datasets.
++ We have generated over 500k interactive conversational-style samples (Question & Answers) based on the public benchmarks for climate change related datasets.
 This augmentation of interactive conversational data greatly enhances the performance of LLMs through the fine-tuning process.
-Our proposed dataset (Clima500) is available on [HuggingFace](https://huggingface.co/datasets/mbzuai-oryx/Clima500/tree/main).
+Our proposed dataset (Clima500) will be available on HuggingFace.
 The instruction for Dataset creation will be released soon.
 + To the best of our knowledge, this marks the first release substantial conversational-style Arabic dataset (Question & Answers) dedicated to climate change and sustainability, comprising over 500k samples, dedicated to climate change and sustainability.
 The Arabic dataset will be released soon.

 ![overview](assets/ClimateGPT_overall.gif)